kpentland/kpentland.github.io/_research/pub11.md

 ---
 title:          "Real-time applicability of emulated virtual circuits for tokamak plasma shape control"
 selected:       true
-pub:            "IEEE Conference on Control Technology and Applications"
+pub:            "2025 IEEE Conference on Control Technology and Applications"
 date:           2025-05-15 00:01:00 +0800  # so the site can order them correctly

 abstract: >-